CogStack/CogStack-NiFi/docs/security.md

 <br>

 ### For Elasticsearch Native

+We also provide as part of our deployment the native Elastisearch version since it is used across many organisations in production environments [documentation](ttps://www.elastic.co/).
+Please note that the deployment of native ES version requires different settings to be changed from the current repository state.

 To generate the above certificates all that is needed is to run the [`create_es_native_certs.sh`](security/create_es_native_certs.sh).

 <br>